lazd/Pinky/README.md

 Used to add onFulfilled and onRejected callbacks to the promise.
 The same method is provided as `pinky.promise.then(...)`.

+**pinky.done(** *onFulfilled*, *onRejected* **)**

+Cap off a promise such that any unhandled exceptions will be thrown, causing a crash.

 ## Properties

 **pinky.promise**

 The `pinky.promise` property is a "thenable" object that should be returned by functions that use Pinky.
-Instead of returning the Pinky instance itself, which would allow callers to fulfill/reject the promise, your function should `return pinky.promise` -- an object that includes the one method a promise must have: `pinky.then(...)`.
+Instead of returning the Pinky instance itself, which would allow callers to fulfill/reject the promise, your function should `return pinky.promise` -- an object that includes only the `pinky.then(...)` and `pinky.done(...)` methods.

 # Usage